arl/dirtree/README.md

 Dirtree
 ========

-**Dirtree** lists the files in a directory or a fs.FS in a determinstic, configurable and cross-platform manner.
+**Dirtree** lists the files in a directory, or an [fs.FS](https://pkg.go.dev/io/fs#FS), in a deterministic, configurable and cross-platform manner.

-Very useful for testing.
+Very useful for testing, golden files, etc.

 Usage